 One of these payment methods is an eCheck, or electronic check.
 These are just like a paper check, except they’re submitted electronically and securely.

-Learn more about an eCheck and why you may want to consider accepting this form of payment for your business.
+Learn more about an eCheck and why you may want to consider using eChecks to accept payments online for your business.

 What’s an eCheck?